nrkn/js13k-2023/README.md

   map is drawn such that there is a row and col in center, eg odd on vmin (and vmax???) and 2. the player is drawn on that center tile 6871 used, 6441 left

+- put aside old dev log briefly to do a tidy up and refactor expected to blow the bytes out a bit, but for it to easier to work on, but instead we saved a few bytes lol
+  6867 used, 6445 left